 Highlight

-The Baruntse stands tall with an elevation of 7,129 meters located in the Khumbu region of eastern Nepal The peak is surrounded by the iconic peaks such as Everest, Lhotse, and Makalu.
+Mt.
+Baruntse Expedition stands tall with an elevation of 7,129 meters, located in the Khumbu region of eastern Nepal.
+The peak is surrounded by iconic peaks such as Everest, Lhotse, and Makalu.
 You will get to witness these stunning panoramic views throughout the ascent.
-The Baruntse expedition is one of the most challenging yet the most rewarding experiences for all the climbers.

 Panoramic vistas of Makalu, Everest, and Lhotse.